 It’s surface dwellers vs. the Mu Empire, a lost civilization that sank beneath the sea in this exciting film.
 The supersub, Gotengo (dubbed Atragon in the U.S. version), goes head to head with the giant serpent-like Chinese style dragon Manda, who is worshipped as a god by the lost continent.

 Based on a series of Jules Verne-inspired adventure novels for kids by Shunrō Oshikawa, Atragon features the always entertaining collaborative efforts of director Ishirō Honda and Eiji Tsuburaya, director of effects.

 An evil warlord gets more than he bargained for when, after he attacks a small village, a giant stone statue comes to life to protect the residents.
 This film is actually part of a trilogy of films (Daimajin, Return of Daimajin & Wrath of Daimajin) which were all filmed in 1966 and released mere months apart.

-For being man-in-suit films, the Daimajin Trilogy has great effects.
+For a man-in-suit film, the Daimajin Trilogy has great effects.
 The composition shots of the characters in the foreground with the statue in the background are superb.
 In my opinion, they far surpass many of the same type effects shots in other films of the period.
 As is the norm with films of the genre, the miniature work is a real treat.

 Godzilla (Toho Studios, 1954-2004)